 Data Map: A technique for creating a balance or data elements mapping between 2 different data models.
 For wide variety of data integration works, data mapping is used as the first step.
 Data mapping is used to create a match between data sources and target database element.

-Data Lake: Data lake is storage of massive amount of data.
-Unlike data warehouse, data lake makes a repository in its native format, and stores raw data until the rise of its requirement.
+Data Lake: Data lake is storage of massive amount of data in its native format until the rise of its requirement.
 It uses flat architecture for storage.

 Data Protection: It is a process of safeguarding important information from corruption and/or loss.